rtic-ucl/rtic-ucl/content/people/collaborators.md

 # Order that this section appears on the page.
 weight: 70

-title: |
+title: 'Our Collaborators'
-       Our Collaborators
-subtitle: At RTIC we work with leading hospitals, universities and industry partners worldwide.
-Some of our collaborators include:
+subtitle: 'At RTIC we work with leading hospitals, universities and industry partners worldwide.
+Some of our collaborators include:'

 hero_media: UCLH.jpg